awsdocs/aws-lambda-developer-guide/doc_source/python-context.md

     print("Time remaining (MS):", context.get_remaining_time_in_millis())
 ```

-In addition to the options listed above, you can also use the AWS X\-Ray SDK for [Instrumenting Python Code in AWS Lambda](python-tracing.md) to identify critical code paths, trace their performance and capture the data for analysis\.
+In addition to the options listed above, you can also use the AWS X\-Ray SDK for [Instrumenting Python code in AWS Lambda](python-tracing.md) to identify critical code paths, trace their performance and capture the data for analysis\.